kuebk/basalt/README.md

 ## Building

-In the project directory:
+In the project directory enter:

+    node-gyp configure

+Then enter:

-    node-waf configure build
+    node-gyp build

 ## Usage